-The winning entry will be published in Human Life Review, and the top three authors will receive monetary prizes and be recognized at an AUL January 2014 reception, coinciding with the anniversary of Roe v.
+The winning entry will receive a $1000 prize, be published in Human Life Review, and be recognized at an AUL January 2015 reception, coinciding with the anniversary of Roe v.
 Wade and the annual March for Life.

 - This contest is open to individuals and to pairs.
-If a pair competes, both members of the pair must be students at ABA-accredited law schools who graduate in the spring of 2013 or later.
+If a pair competes, both members of the pair must be students at ABA-accredited law schools who graduate in the Spring of 2014 or later.
 If a pair wins first, second, or third place, the monetary prize will be split equally between the two co-authors.

 - Any entry that has been previously published will be excluded from the contest.